DNP—Population Health & Systems Leadership

 The DNP program’s additional academic and clinical hours beyond a master’s-level degree gives you a solid foundation to become a leader in the nursing profession.
 You will work with faculty who are nationally recognized for their research, and also with agencies around the Puget Sound region to gain hundreds of hours of hands-on clinical experience.

-By combining advanced practice nursing skills and knowledge of how to evaluate evidence-based research, you are empowered to become a more efficient and effective practitioner.
+By combining advanced practice nursing skills and knowledge of how to evaluate evidence-based research, you are empowered to become a more efficient and effective nurse leader.

-Graduates of our DNP-PHSL program are eligible to apply for the following national certifications:
+Graduates of our DNP-PHSL program may be eligible to apply for the following national certifications:

 - Advanced Nursing Executive: American Nursing Credentialing Center (ANCC)